Community-embedded (adjunct) faculty

 What excites you about teaching with the school?
 The collective energy and passion that social work students bring into the classroom is simply remarkable and inspirational.
 It is a pleasure to facilitate open dialogue, learning from and sharing with each other.
 I am reminded constantly why I chose this profession, and find inspiration from my future social work colleagues.

 About me: My husband and I relocated to Richmond in summer 2021, after living in Atlanta for many years, where I worked as a social worker at Children's Healthcare of Atlanta.
-That experience provides deep and rich context to my work with Virginia Department of Health as the state's maternal and child health director, switching from micro to macro-focused work.
-The opportunity to serve as community-embedded faculty not only allows me to share my experiences, but also allows me to learn more, and engage at a deeper level, with the social work community.
+That experience provides deep and rich context to my current role with the Virginia Department of Health, where I serve as the state's maternal and child health director, switching from micro- to macro-focused work.
+The opportunity to serve as community-embedded faculty not only allows me to contextualize my experiences in a large pediatric healthcare system, but also allows me to learn from, and engage at a deeper level, with the social work community in Virginia.

 SSW alum: B.S.W.'05; M.S.W.'08